Billing and Fees

-The Access Recovery Charge, or ARC, allows incumbent local exchange carriers such as All West Communications to recover part of the revenues lost through FCC required reductions to access rates.
+The Access Recovery Charge, or ARC, allows incumbent local exchange carriers, such as All West Communication, to recover part of the revenues lost through FCC-required reductions to access rates.

 - So the long distance carriers are getting reductions in their costs, but my costs are increasing because of the ARC?
 Why is this fair?

 Please review our Terms and Conditions for residential services then stop by the office or call us to put your services on hold.